nightwatchjs/nightwatch-plugin-vue/readme.md

 ## Run tests:

-Tests for this project are written in Nightwatch so you can inspect them as examples, located in the [tests/src] folder.
+Tests for this project are written in Nightwatch, so you can inspect them as examples, located in the [tests/src] folder.

 Run them with::
 ```sh